TD-Dan/Sunwai/Full dictionary.baked.md

 Action::		**To approach, to come near, to be close to, to adjoin** Descriptor::	**Near, Close (by), Adjacent, Proximate**

 > Root of spatial proximity or nearness.
-Contrasts with concepts of distance (implied opposite) and specific locations like UN (under) or HU (above).
+Contrasts with concepts of distance (implied opposite) and specific locations like UN (under) or HI (above).
 The initial 'E' sound subtly links to nearness *relative to* an 'other' or external point.

 ## Usage